 Although there are some fabulous colours to be found on the shoreline and river on the tour, it’s often about subtly as well.
 Green, forest green en-mass does represent a challenge to photographers which is why there are few great landscape shots taken on the greenest Greek islands.
 Landscape photography is about finding tonal contrast within the subject and the cork trees of Andalusia provide such opportunities which is why it’s a great location to explore.
 It’s not all about saturating your photos in post which is a shortcut way to gain appeal but ultimately not as satisfying.

 As always it’s about composition.
-Mostly what you leave out and perhaps as importantly the relationship between foreground and background.
+Mostly what you leave out and the relationship between foreground and background.
 Does the background interfere with the key elements in the scene?
-How does the main subject clearly stand out or perhaps there is no dominant focal point.
+How does the main subject clearly stand out or perhaps there is no dominant focal point?
 Having an idea of what the photograph is visually trying to convey can be a starting point.
 Too much and too little contrast are also deal breakers.
 Learning to look for tonal separation whilst avoiding distracting highlights will also be part of what each workshop will cover every day.
 Evening reviews are essential for this.

 There’ll be a mix of B&B’s and self-catering facilities set in rural locations.
 They are well facilitated with good bathrooms and on-site access to wifi.
 There’s no room sharing or supplement coming as a single person – you’ll have your own en-suite private bathroom.
 Couples are welcome and this is also a popular option.
 Evening dining is regional cuisine either served in local restaurants or you have the option of self-catering.
 Across the 7 nights, we’ll stay in 3 places.
 Click on the following links to see our first choice selection the establishment’s Hotel SC Hotel